 “I gravitate toward things that are science-based, so heart rate monitors….I’ve always wanted to find the best ones but I’ve also wanted to find ones that are efficient with elementary students,” he explained.

 He tried several, including chest strap-based monitors before introducing the wrist-based Zones this year.
 Depending on the lesson or skills he’s assessing, Amundson sets goals for students – minutes they should be exercising with their heart rates in the moderate to vigorous activity zone – and the students have done the rest.
 As the third-through-sixth grade students finished up a most recent floor hockey lesson, Amundson saw the type of student engagement, and motivation, he’s been looking for throughout his first year with the heart rate monitors.

-“I had kids who were standing there extra long as they were [picking up their Zones at the beginning of class],” he said.
+“I had kids who were standing there extra long as they were ,” he said.
 “I walked over to figure out what they were doing and they were all talking about how many minutes they needed to get to their goal for today; what they needed to do to push themselves.”